Dixie Road (Peel Region): Route description

 Dixie begins at Lakeshore Road in southeast Mississauga at Lake Ontario in the Lakeview neighbourhood, just west of the Etobicoke Creek near the Toronto city limits.
 A short distance north of Lakeshore, it dips under GO Transit's Lakeshore West Line tracks.
 It then interchanges with the Queen Elizabeth Way and passes through the Applewood (where it passes under the Canadian Pacific Kansas City tracks which host GO Transit's Milton line trains, with Dixie GO station a short distance southeast of the Dundas Street) intersection) and Rockwood Village neighbourhoods.
 At Eastgate Parkway, a road running through a hydro corridor, it crosses the Mississauga Transitway, an east–west bus rapid transit line also running through the corridor, with a station at Dixie.
 It then enters a major industrialized zone with heavy truck traffic and is often congested as a result.
 In the centre of this industrial district, it interchanges with Highway 401.
 Some distance north of that freeway the industrial development thins out as Dixie passes the western outfield of Toronto Pearson International Airport and the end of Runway 05.
 North of Derry Road, it crosses through another hydro corridor and the tolled Highway 407 and enters Brampton.

 North of Steeles Avenue, Dixie passes under the Canadian National tracks carrying GO Transit Kitchener Line trains, enters residential areas again as it continues through the Bramalea district, passing the namesake Bramalea City Centre, a regional shopping mall at Queen Street, which was originally Highway 7, and is now Peel Regional Road 107.
 It enters both the Springdale district north of Bovaird Drive, and narrows to a two-lane semi-rural road as it passes through a mixed residential/commercial area still under development as it approaches Mayfield Road.

-Dixie then enters the mostly rural Town of Caledon north of Mayfield, though it briefly passes though an area of newer industrial developments (both complete and under construction) spilling over from Brampton before the suburban environs give way to farmland.
+Dixie then enters the mostly rural Town of Caledon north of Mayfield, though it briefly passes through an area of newer industrial developments (both complete and under construction) spilling over from Brampton before the suburban environs give way to farmland.
 It ends at Olde Base Line Road (Peel Regional Road 12) at a roundabout where it becomes Horseshoe Hill Road, which continues to and ends at Highway 9.